tlepple/data_origination_workshop/README.md

 ---
 ---

-####  Kafka Connect:
+####  Kafka Connect Setup:

 In the setup scipt, we downloaded and installed all the components and needed jar files that Kafka Connect will use.
-It also configured the settings for our integrating of PostgreSQL with Red Panda.
+Please review that setup file again if you want a refresher.
+The script also configured the settings for our integration of PostgreSQL with Red Panda.
 Let's review the configuration files that make it all work.

+---

-#####  Kafka Connect configuration file is located here:
+#####  The  property file that will link Kafka Connect to Red Panda is located here:
   * make sure you are logged into OS as user `datagen` with a password of `supersecret1`

 ```